 Diploma in Criminology (University of Copenhagen, 2007).
 Cand.scient.pol.
 (Political Science, University of Aarhus, 1997).
 Head of Section, Danish Ministry of Food, Agriculture and Fisheries, 1997-2000.
 Chief Advisor/Head of Section, Danish Prison and Probation Service, 2001-2006.
 Independent consultant since January 2007.
 With DIS since 2008.

 Mag.art.
 (History of Religion, University of Copenhagen, 2006), specializing in Nordic Religions and Scandinavian Folklore.
-She teaches Nordic Mythology and the University of Copenhagen in addition to courses about storytelling at DIS.
+She teaches Nordic Mythology at the University of Copenhagen in addition to courses about storytelling at DIS.
 With DIS since 2006.

 Cand.merc.int.
 (Intercultural Management, Copenhagen Business School, 2005).
 B.A.
 (European Business and French, Manchester Metropolitan University, Université Blaise Pascal, 2000).
 Project Coordinator, Danish Refugee Council, 2010.
 Ethics Officer, Borealis, Bruxelles, 2006-2007.
 With DIS since 2009.

-M.D., Ph.D.
-(University of Copenhagen, 2007/2014).
+Ph.D.
+(University of Copenhagen, 2014).
+M.D.
+(University of Copenhagen, 2007).
 Clinical Oncology Fellow, Department of Internal Medicine, Næstved Hospital.
 With DIS since 2014.

 Ph.D.
-(Political Science, National University of Ireland, Galway, 2005), Cand.mag.
-(Media Studies, University of Copenhagen, 1999), NCTJ Certificate in Journalism (Rathmines College of Journalism, Dublin, 1982).
+(Political Science, National University of Ireland, Galway, 2005).
+Cand.mag.
+(Media Studies, University of Copenhagen, 1999).
+NCTJ Certificate in Journalism (Rathmines College of Journalism, Dublin, 1982).
 Worked as journalist for many years in different European countries.
 Information Officer and Project Manager, Danish Institute for Human Rights, 2007-2010.
 Teacher, International People’s College, 2010-2013.
-Published historical novel Once in Another World, (New Island 2013).
+Published historical novel, Once in Another World (New Island, 2013).
 With DIS since 2013.